tributech-solutions/tributech-docs/docs/tributech_node/API_integration.md

 ### Signature Code Example

+This code example can be used to create the exact same signature which is present in the header (without the `sha256=` prefix).

 ~~~ csharp
 	public string HashHMAC(string secret, string payload, DateTimeOffset signatureTimestamp) {
 		var encoding = new System.Text.ASCIIEncoding();